 Hamilton Wood Type & Printing Museum is proud to introduce the Wood Type Legacy Project.

-The project enlists internationally known designers to create original designs and naming these fonts after Hamilton Manufacturing employees and museum supporters who have helped preserve and carry on the rare craft of making wood type.
-Most of these fonts are available for sale in digital format at Hamiltonwoodtype.com with our partners at P22 Type Foundry.
+The project enlists internationally known designers to create original designs and naming these fonts after Hamilton Manufacturing employees, museum supporters and typographic luminaries who have helped preserve and carry on the rare craft of making wood type.
+These fonts are available for sale in digital format at Hamiltonwoodtype.com with our partners at P22 Type Foundry.

-Type designers Matthew Carter, Erik Spiekermann, Nick Sherman and graphic designer Louise Fili have all generously contributed original designs to the museum.
+Type designers Matthew Carter, Erik Spiekermann, Nick Sherman and graphic designers Louise Fili, Marian Bantjes and Craig Welsh have all generously contributed original designs to the museum.

 Van Lanen Latin